 National Learning Network provides training and specialist support to people who, for a variety of reasons, may find it difficult to gain employment.
 Whatever your circumstances – whether you are long term unemployed, have an illness or a disability – National Learning Network can help you.

 As Ireland’s largest non-governmental education and training organisation, NLN offer over 70 different training courses from art and cookery to computer and business skills in centres across the country.

 You can access training programmes in a variety of ways: in your local centre, with a local employer; or even from the comfort of your own home.
 All National Learning Network courses are funded through SOLAS or the Health Service Executive and therefore most students receive an allowance for participation.
-90% of students who completed a course with us last year went on to further education or training.

 National Learning Network has a wide range of training and further education courses that can open the door to exciting new careers and employment opportunities for you.
 From business and computer skills, through to graphic design, art and leisure studies, National Learning Network has the course where you can achieve your potential.
 The courses offer a variety of awards including FETAC (Level 1-6), ECDL, MOS and City & Guilds.
 National Learning Network facilitates students to recognise previous learning in order to gain a credit towards a full award.

 The vocational courses are funded by SOLAS and include the following: Arts, Craft and Media, Catering, Tourism, Hospitality and Leisure, Business Studies and Administration, Computer and IT, Horticulture and Environment, and Career Exploration and Employment.

 NLN also offer a large number of rehabilitative training programmes which are designed to assist students in improving the quality of their lives through greater inclusion and involvement with the local community and through learning new skills.
 The rehabilitative programmes are funded by the HSE.